- Make sure your crutches have been adjusted to your height for the first time.

 - Going down stairs (Figure 4):

-- Let the injured leg step down.
+- Then the injured leg (post-surgery leg) step down.

 - When walking with both crutches, the rubber pads should be attached properly at the bottom, and you should check them regularly.
 You must check the screws and rubber mat and make sure the crutches are sturdy before beginning any walk.